a-r-d/a-r-d.github.io/_posts/2022-09-21-building-an-engineering-org-one-year-in.markdown

 ## Creating consistency

-One of my great regrets is that I did not use a very strict framework with the codebase that has a lot of clear documentation (I used express and laid down very little structure, but I should have used e.g. NestJS or Ruby On Rails or Spring Boot).
-Right now I'm considering how to transition to something that extremely clearly defined.
+One of my great regrets is that I did not use a very strict framework with the codebase that has a lot of clear documentation (I used Express and laid down very little structure, but I should have used e.g. NestJS or Ruby On Rails or Spring Boot).
+Right now I'm considering how to transition to something that extremely clearly defined and tighten up the architecture.
 Why?

 Because we keep doing code reviews that bleed into architectural discussions and stylistic discussions.
 It's my observation that these are poisonous to productivity and getting PRs moving and merged.